thin-edge/thin-edge.io/docs/src/contribute/build.md

 eg. zsh uses `~/.zshrc`.
 Check your shell's documentation to find what file it uses.
 :::

-thin-edge.io operates the `MSRV` (Minimum Supported Rust Version) and uses stable toolchain.
+%%te%% operates the `MSRV` (Minimum Supported Rust Version) and uses stable toolchain.

 Current MSRV is `1.65`.

 ### Cross compilation toolchain (optional)

-thin-edge.io can be compiled for target architecture on non-target device, this is called cross compilation.
+%%te%% can be compiled for target architecture on non-target device, this is called cross compilation.
 Currently we support `Raspberry Pi 3B` for `armv7` architecture with Rust's cross compilation toolchain called [cargo cross](https://github.com/rust-embedded/cross).

 To install [cargo cross](https://github.com/rust-embedded/cross):